The Charlottesville 29

 Worth the Drive

-Nearby restaurants without a Charlottesville postal address that are worth the drive.
+Nearby restaurants without a Charlottesville postal address, and therefore not eligible for The Charlottesville 29, but that are still worth the drive.

 BBQ Exchange